Heliot Ramos Player Props: Giants vs. Tigers

-After going 1-for-4 in his most recent game, Heliot Ramos and the San Francisco Giants face the Detroit Tigers (who will hand the ball to Joey Wentz) at 6:40 PM ET on Friday.
+After going 0-for-1 in his last game, Heliot Ramos and the San Francisco Giants take on the Detroit Tigers (who will start Matthew Boyd) at 1:10 PM ET on Sunday.

-He had a one-hit performance in his previous game (1-for-4) against the Dodgers.
+In his previous game he had a hitless performance (0-for-1) against the Tigers.

 Heliot Ramos Game Info & Props vs. the Tigers